DavidJohnnnn/CHOAM/README.md

 # CHOAM
 Website example based on Dune's CHOAM

-Using this website as an example of clean investment website that I could base this website on.
+Using this website as an example of a clean looking investment website (every element built from scratch using Bootstrap elements): https://www.newlininvestment.com/